 The FIA presents educational lectures and community dialogues focusing on exhibition themes; offers 180 art classes, educator workshops, and studio demonstrations for participants ranging in age from toddlers to senior c tizens; and schedules more than 45 curriculum-based PreK-12 and homeschool programs serving tens of thousands of children.
 Films shown in the 330 seat FIA theater are selected to appeal to three distinct audiences: adults, college students, and senior citizens.
 Printed exhibition and collection catalogs, gallery guides, school brochures, audio guide entries, and online resources are produced to enhance educational opportunities for the broadest possible audience.

-The FIA Art School runs at full capacity from 9 am to 9 pm with an annual enrollment of more than 1,700 students.
-The Art School remains dedicated to the educational enlightenment of the public through formal studio instruction in drawing, painting, photography, mixed media, printmaking, ceramics, glass mosaic, fiber, and metal sculpture.
+As the fifth largest museum art school in the country, the FIA Art School runs at full capacity seven days a week with an annual enrollment of more than 1,700 students.
+The Art School remains dedicated to educational enlightenment through formal studio instruction in drawing, painting, sculpture, photography, mixed media, printmaking, ceramics, mosaic, fiber, glass blowing, and flameworking.
 The school also provides summer camps for youth, free family activities, and a pre-college portfolio development program for gifted high school students.